Maxibaz/docs/content/packages/learn-github-packages/introduction-to-github-packages.md

 ---
-title: Introduction to GitHub Packages
+title: Introduction to MAXIBAZ GAMING
 intro: '{% data variables.product.prodname_registry %} is a software package hosting service that allows you to host your software packages privately {% ifversion ghae %} for specified users or internally for your enterprise{% else %}or publicly{% endif %} and use packages as dependencies in your projects.'
 product: '{% data reusables.gated-features.packages %}'
 redirect_from: